videolan/x265/doc/reST/cli.rst

 	Add luma and chroma offsets for HDR/WCG content.
 	Input video should be 10 bit 4:2:0.
 Applicable for HDR content.
+	It is recommended to use this feature along with AQ mode.
 	Default disabled. **Experimental Feature**

 .. option:: --dhdr10-info <filename>